mafzaal/AIE6-ResearchAgent/README.md

 2. **Multi-tool research process**:
    - Searches the web using Tavily/DuckDuckGo for current information
    - Queries arXiv for relevant academic papers
+   - Fetches articles from RSS feeds when specific news sources are needed
    - Analyzes uploaded documents using RAG (if provided)
 3. **Comprehensive analysis**:
    - Breaks down key concepts from research